 The coronavirus pandemic of 2020 affected the financial markets and this time all assets were affected.
 This led to a huge sell-off which led several investors who failed to keep up with financial news in the red.

-After hitting new high lows, relatively cheaper prices sparked a new interest in cryptocurrencies with the distribution of the stimulus checks.
+After hitting new high lows, relatively cheaper prices sparked a new interest in cryptocurrencies.
 This saw digital assets soar towards the end of the year.
 XLM opened at $0.0436 and was worth $0.1324 by the end of 2020 (203.67% increase in price).

 Stellar Price Performance in 2021

 With such a great performance, will XLM continue its bullishness or will it correct back to its old trading prices?
-With Turkey banning the use of cryptocurrencies starting from 30th April 2021, does XLM stand a chance of surviving amid its decentralized nature?
+With the current bearish market sentiment, does XLM stand a chance of surviving amid its decentralized nature?